11 Sights in Herne, Germany (with Map and Images)

 Show sight on map

 The Hansa-Haus at the intersection of Bebelstraße (12–16) and Neustraße (19–21) in Herne is a listed building.
 It was built in 1927/1928 according to a design by the architect Karl Veuhoff, who was also the client.
-The expressionist brick building is one of a series of other residential and commercial buildings that were built at the end of the 1920s in the area of today's city of Herne, including perhaps the most important the Sparkasse Wanne-Eickel or the publishing house of the adjacent Herner Anzeiger (Bebelstraße 18).
+The expressionist clinker brick building is one of a series of other residential and commercial buildings that were built at the end of the 1920s on the territory of today's city of Herne, including perhaps the most important of these, the Sparkasse Wanne-Eickel and the publishing house of the adjacent Herner Anzeiger (Bebelstraße 18).

 Wikipedia: Hansa-Haus (Herne) (DE)